 The Arrival of Vishwamitra

-Kaushika wanted to leave as he couldn’t stay at Vasistha’s ashram because of the large army he had with him, and the food won’t suffice for all of them taken together and since the people in the ashram had to be fed too.
-But Vasishtha didn’t allow the king to leave the empty stomach and supplied him with sufficient food and supper.
+Kaushika wanted to leave as he couldn’t stay at Vasistha’s ashram because of the large army he had with him, and the food won’t suffice for all of them taken together since the people in the ashram had to be fed too.
+But Vasishtha didn’t allow the king to leave an empty stomach and supplied him with sufficient food and supper.
 The king was very much delighted at this.
 He was very much influenced and inspired by the ethics possessed by Vasishtha and the values he spread in the service of others.

 Rishi Vasishtha fed the entire large army of Vishvamitra with the help of his magical cow, Nandini, who was gifted to Vasishtha by Lord Indra.
 She could produce lots of milk and sweets through magic.
 The king got very much amazed by this cow.
 He suddenly turned into a greedy man and demanded the cow to take with him to his kingdom from Vasistha.

 Satyavadi Raja Harischandra – Disciple of Vasishtha

-Harischandra was the King of Ayodhya, who was a disciple of Vasishtha.
+Harischandra was the King of Ayodhya who was a disciple of Vasishtha.
 Once Vishvamitra challenged Vasishtha upon the fact if Harischandra would ever lie or not.
-Vasishtha firmly said that he would never lie, even if he is kept in the worst of the situation.
+Vasishtha firmly said that he would never lie, even if kept in the worst situation.
 But Vishvamitra wanted to enter into a forced controversy with Vasishtha, and he did.
 But at last, Vasishtha was right, that he would never lie, and hence Vishwamitra lost.

 Brahmarshi Vishwamitra and Vasishtha

-Vishwamitra was very much desperate in getting recognition of a Brahmarshi.
-He wanted to become equal to Vasishtha and wanted to gain powers equal to him.
-He also requested Lord Brahma to grant him the powers of a Brahmarshi so that he gains powers equal to him.
-But then, one day, he realized that the ego inside him did not let him become powerful and good like Vasishtha.
+Vishwamitra was very much desperate to get recognition as a Brahmarshi.
+He wanted to become equal to Vasishtha and gain powers equal to his.
+He also requested Lord Brahma to grant him the powers of a Brahmarshi so that he could gain powers equal to his.
+But then, one day, he realized that his ego did not let him become powerful and good like Vasishtha.